core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 The key update procedure fulfills the following properties.

 * KUDOS can be initiated by either peer.
-In particular, the client or the server may start KUDOS by sending the first rekeying message.
+In particular, the CoAP client or the CoAP server may start KUDOS by sending the first rekeying message.

 * The new OSCORE Security Context enjoys forward secrecy, unless KUDOS is run in no-FS mode (see {{no-fs-mode}}).